10 Best QuickBooks POS Integrations

 Your CRM lets you create customer profiles automatically during payment, track customer transactions and buying history, and automate customer segmentation.
 What’s more, Square has paid add-ons that can extend the functionality of your POS, including Square Marketing ($15 per month), Square Payroll ($29 per month), and Square Loyalty ($45 per month).

-Square for Retail customers also get a slightly lower payment processing rate than their all-purpose counterparts: 2.5% + $0.10.
-The software costs $60 per month.
+Square for Retail customers also can get a slightly lower payment processing rate than their all-purpose counterparts: 2.5% + $0.10 (depending on the plan).
+The software has a monthly subscription fee.

 Ecommerce POS Systems That Will Integrate With QuickBooks